 Assess basic multiplication skills from students’ skip counting ability and from other multiplication activities you use during the lesson.
 You can evaluate students’ skill at visualizing multiplication using their illustrated word problems.

-The stickers each team chooses, their storyboard, and the multiplication problem they create will give you insight into how well they understand that word problems are just different forms of math problems.
+The stickers each student chooses, their storyboard, and the multiplication problem they create will give you insight into how well they understand that word problems are just different forms of math problems.

 Matthews, Louise.
 Bunches and Bunches of Bunnies.
 ISBN: 0590447661